An analytical model of momentum availability for predicting large wind farm power: Discussion

 Our model can provide physical insight into how farm efficiency changes with atmospheric conditions.
 Figure \ref{fig:predicted_M} shows the predicted values of $M$ and $\beta$ for the LES studies considered.
-The model predicts an approximately linear relationship between $M$ and $\beta$ as observed by \citet{Patel2021}.
-Each atmospheric condition has a different gradient which is equal to the wind extractability factor $\zeta$.
-The LES results of \citet{Wu2017} had a much lower value of $\zeta$ because of the high bottom surface roughness length of 0.05m (note, however, that this does not mean a higher surface roughness leads to a lower farm power, because a higher surface roughness gives a lower effective array density $\lambda/C_{f0}$, which usually leads to a higher farm power \citep{Nishino2020}).
+The model predicts an approximately linear relationship between $M$ and $\beta$ for a given atmospheric condition, as observed previously by \citet{Patel2021}.
+The linear relationship is further explained in appendix \ref{section:zeta}.
 For the results of \citet{Allaerts2017}, S1 had the highest initial inversion layer and S4 the lowest.
 Figure \ref{fig:predicted_M} shows that the momentum increase (or the value of $M$) is relatively insensitive to the initial inversion layer height.
-However, a lower inversion layer requires a greater wind speed reduction to increase the momentum supply to a certain level (which depends on the `internal' conditions, such as the turbine layout and the value of $C_T'$).
+However, to achieve a certain momentum increase, a lower inversion layer has a greater wind speed reduction (i.e. a larger value of $(1-\beta)$ in figure \ref{fig:predicted_M}).
 The lower wind speed results in S4 having a lower farm efficiency than S1 (see figure \ref{fig:cp_results}).